Luis Robert Player Props: White Sox vs. Angels

 Luis Robert At The Plate

-- Robert leads Chicago in total hits (50) this season while batting .256 with 26 extra-base hits.
+- Robert leads Chicago with 50 hits, batting .251 this season with 26 extra-base hits.

-- He ranks 81st in batting average, 120th in on base percentage, and 19th in slugging among the qualified hitters in baseball.
+- Among the qualified batters in baseball, his batting average ranks 92nd, his on-base percentage ranks 128th, and he is 23rd in the league in slugging.

-- Robert has had at least one RBI in 34.6% of his games this season (18 of 52), with two or more RBI eight times (15.4%).
-He has also been responsible for three or more of his team's runs in two contests.
+- In 34.0% of his games this year, Robert has had at least one RBI.
+He's picked up more than one in 15.1% and driven in three or more of his team's runs in two contests.

-- In 24 of 52 games this season, he has scored, and nine of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.